mmschlk/shapiq/README.md

 ## 💬 Citation

-If you **ejnoy** `shapiq` consider starring ⭐ the repository.
+If you **enjoy** `shapiq` consider starring ⭐ the repository.
 If you **really enjoy** the package or it has been useful to you, and you would like to cite it in a scientific publication, please refer to the [paper](https://openreview.net/forum?id=IEMLNF4gK4) accepted at NeurIPS'23:

 ```bibtex
 @article{shapiq,